 NB In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure.

 If the relevant manager approves the foster placement, the placement planning process can start - see Section 4, Placement Planning.The social worker may then arrange an introductory visit to the proposed placement, with the child (if old enough) and parents (if appropriate).

 4. Placement Planning

+Children who are new in placement are welcomed sensitively and with careful and considered planning.
 Before the child is placed, the child's social worker will arrange a Placement Planning Meeting after liaising with the foster carer and the foster carer's supervising social worker (who may be from an independent fostering agency).
 The meeting will usually be held in the new placement.
 See also Placement Planning and Disruption Meetings Procedure.